Introduction

 The range of what is available has broadened hugely, even in just the last few decades.
 For example, not many years ago the most expensive hi-fi sound system available was around $3,000.
 Now one can buy just one single phono cable for over $10,000, and there are plenty of ways to spend six figures or even seven on a hi-fi system.

 The same is true of the multitudinous and minutely differentiated sub-cultures which most people are part of.
-Often what people call “being individual” actually means having strongly involved membership of a small sub-culture which is obviously different from other sub-cultures they interact with in the rest of their daily life.
+Often what people call “being individual” actually means having strongly involved membership of a small sub-culture which is obviously different from other sub-cultures they interact with in physical terms in the rest of their daily life.
 More on that below.

 Most people have a strong need for membership and believing passionately in something.
-As traditional religions are experiencing declining membership, it is observable that people usually find themselves believing in something else, whether it be nationalism, opinions about the climate, or something else, with the same “religious” fervor.
+As traditional religions are experiencing declining membership, it is observable that people usually find themselves believing in something else, whether it be nationalism, opinions about the climate, or something else, with the same “religious” fervour.

 Being different (sort-of).

 In the book “Hello, I’m Special: How Individuality Became the New Conformity” the author Hal Niedzviecki found that trying to be non-conformist was actually a new form of conformity, since a lot of other people were trying to do that too.
-Uniqueness is trendy.
+“Uniqueness” is trendy.

-It is now much more acceptable to be “different” (which almost always means being a member of a relatively small sub-culture), to have a little more self-determinism, and freedom, within the context of one’s survival, comfort and enjoyment of life being almost entirely determined by society.
+It is now much more acceptable to be “different” (which almost always means being a member of a relatively small sub-culture), to have a little more self-determinism, and freedom, within the context of one’s survival, comfort and enjoyment of life being almost entirely facilitated by society.

 Increased freedom naturally results in increased differences between different people.
-When conducting research to try to show that more freedom would result in everyone being more similar, the researchers determined that the Scandinavian countries had more apparent freedom (although, of course, higher tax, so this “freedom” is really mostly about exchanging one form of limitation for another), and were surprised to find that the increased freedom actually resulted in more (rather than less) differences between different people.
+When conducting research to try to show that more freedom would result in everyone being more similar, the researchers determined that the Scandinavian countries had more apparent freedom (although, of course, higher tax, so this “freedom” is really mostly about exchanging one form of limitation for another), and were surprised to find that the increased freedom actually resulted in much more (rather than less) differences between individuals.

 There can be a lot of tension between being different and fitting in.
 People want to be seen as being different, and tend to think of themselves as being different, while, in reality acting as members of sub-groups, and finding people who are different in the same way they are.

 For example, as an artist creating paintings for greetings-cards, I met a sales-rep for the greetings-card company I was painting for.
-He told me that, for Christmas cards, retailers will say that the want something “completely different”, while in reality wanting something a few percent different . . . just different enough to not be exactly the same as last year, but mostly determined by the same subconscious influences that are automatically accepted in a society, and only slowly evolve.
+He told me that, for Christmas cards, retailers will say that the want something “completely different”, while in reality wanting something a few percent different . . . just different enough to not be exactly the same as last year, but mostly determined by the same subconscious influences that are automatically accepted in a society, and which only slowly evolve.

 Another artist told me a very similar story . . . he was commissioned by a business to draw their company Christmas card design.
 They said that what they wanted was something totally new, nothing like their previous cards.
 So he drew something new.
 Their response was “where’s the polar bear?
 We always have a polar bear on our Christmas cards!”.
 By the end of several rounds of changes, what they really wanted was something almost identical to their previous cards, just barely different enough to be able to be justifiable as “different”.